seanelvidge/seanelvidge.github.io/_posts/2016-11-03-Pound_Coin.md

 In particular, let me highlight Section 2.3 on page 7 of the report:

-<italic><p style="text-align:center;">"Some concern was expressed in relation to the even-sided shape, namely that its non-constant diameter could impact the rolling behaviour of the coin (and thereby reduce its security through the automatic vending process)"</p></italic>
+> Some concern was expressed in relation to the even-sided shape, namely that its non-constant diameter could impact the rolling behaviour of the coin (and thereby reduce its security through the automatic vending process)

 The proposed solution is (Section: 3.6; page 9):

-<italic><p style="text-align:center;">"The government acknowledges the concerns over the performance of a coin with a non-constant diameter through the automatic vending process.
+> The government acknowledges the concerns over the performance of a coin with a non-constant diameter through the automatic vending process.
 Testing conducted by The Royal Mint, in partnership with a number of respondents, confirmed that these reservations were well-grounded for a 12-sided coin with flat sides and sharp corners.
-However, the introduction of rounded edges (‘radial chords’) to the design led to a significant improvement in its rolling behaviour, to a level consistent with that required by existing equipment."</p></italic>
+However, the introduction of rounded edges (‘radial chords’) to the design led to a significant improvement in its rolling behaviour, to a level consistent with that required by existing equipment.